 Simply fill in the form below with the junior's details and your details as the 'sponsoring member'.
 You can add more than one junior by photocopying the form and adding an extra \$21 per junior.

-As an incentive to promote the campaign, all junior

-members who join or renew their membership between January I and December 31, 2014, will go into the draw to win \$500 worth of SSAA merchandise.
+As an incentive to promote the campaign, all junior members who join or renew their membership between January I and December 31, 2014, will go into the draw to win \$500 worth of SSAA merchandise.
 Additionally, all adults who sponsor a junior member will go into the draw to win \$1000 worth of SSAA merchandise!

-\$21 - includes 11 issues of the Australian Shooter \$50 - includes 11 issues of the Australian Shooter and 4 issues of Australian Hunter magazine Has the junior been a member before Membership No. Details of junior being signed up - (must be under 18) Home address Sex (please circle) M / F e name Last name P/C Details of sponsoring member: First name Middle n nameLast name Membership No. Payment options I also wish to donate Payment options Enclosed is payment for the amount of \$ \$ to the SSAA Payment options \$ to the SSAA
+\$21 - includes 11 issues of the Australian Shooter

+\$50 - includes 11 issues of the Australian Shooter and 4 issues of Australian Hunter magazine

+Nembership No.

+Has the junior been a n member before?
+Yes/No

+Details of junior be ing signed up - (must be und er 18)

+Branch (if known) Sex (please c ircle) M / F

+First name Middle name Last name

+Home address P/C

+Date of birth Phone

+Email

+Details of sponsoring member:

+First name Middle name Last name Membership No.

+Payment options --------- ---------

+Enclosed is payment for the amount of \$ \$

+Cheque 🗌 Money order 🗌 MasterCard 🗌 Visa ٨

+Card number F

+Expiry date Signature e c y

+Cheques payable to the Sporting Shooters' Association of Australia F

+- Fees are per year unless specified and include GST.

+I also wish to donate

+..... to the SSAA

+MAIL TO: MEMBERSHIP OFFICE , PO BOX 282, Plumpton, NSW 2761

+SSAA Inc is subject to the provisions of the National Privacy Act.
+Should you want a copy of the SSAA Inc Privacy Statement or seek further information, please write to PO Box 2520, Unley, SA 5061.